New York Dance Festival: Events

+History

 The precursor to today’s New York Dance Festival began at the New York Dance Studio in Auburn, NY in the winter of 1990.
 During that time, SUNY Purchase alumni Thomas Warfield and Roxanna Young were brought to the Finger Lakes Region of New York by their classmate, Sean McLeod, Artistic Director of the Kaleidoscope Dance Theatre, to teach the classic styles of modern dance and ballet they learned while studying at the Purchase Conservatory of Dance, 40 minutes outside of New York City.
 In the early years, Kaleidoscope Dance Theatre’s Artistic Director Sean McLeod forged a partnership with Cayuga Community College, Director of Student Services Joy Shortell, and past college President Dr. Larry Poole, along with Purchase Conservatory of Dance alum to create this artistic platform.
 Additional guest artists invited to join the faculty included; Laurie Lubeck (American Ballet Theatre) and Sheryl Woodmansee (Washington Ballet) to teach in sessions twice a year (known as the Kaleidoscope Dance Theatre Winter and Summer Dance Intensives).
 In 1999, the name was changed and the New York Dance Festival was established.

+Support

-The New York Dance Festival has enjoyed major support by New York State Council for the Arts, Altria, Alex G. Nason Foundation, the New England Foundation for the Arts, Tompkins Trust Company, the Citizen Newspaper, Cultural Resource Center, Schweinfurth Memorial Arts Center, Cayuga/Onondaga BOCES, Finger Lakes Arts and Grants Services, Assemblyman Gary Finch’s office, Governor Pataki’s office, Senator Michael Nozzolio's office, Senator Hillary Clinton's Office, Congressman Mike Arcuri and the City of Auburn.
+The New York Dance Festival has enjoyed major support from Assemblyman Gary Finch’s office and Senator Michael Nozzolio's office.